 - “Pursuing Happiness When It’s Already Within You” (270 words)

 - “The Essence of Fatherhood: 6 Simple Lessons” (1,213 words)

-One of the main reasons Leo is able to teach such complex lessons in such digestible doses is because he often gives readers a way to continue the conversation with themselves after they’re done reading the post.
+One of the main reasons Leo is able to teach such complex lessons in such digestible doses is because he often gives readers a way to take action immediately after reading the article (often by utilizing lead magnets and content upgrade offers).

-For example, in “How to Believe in Yourself” he leaves readers with a checklist of of actions readers can take to increase their self confidence.
+For example, in “How to Believe in Yourself” he leaves readers with a checklist of actions readers can take to increase their self-confidence.
 In “Pursuing Happiness When It’s Already Within You” he gives readers a simple mental exercise that it’s necessary to continue pursuing something you already have.

 Step 2: Never Neglect Your Own Struggle

-Guide posts can often deal with sensitive subjects, and it’s important to never talk down to readers or act like you’re above the problem you’re attempting to help them solve.
+This style of blog post can often deal with sensitive subjects and it’s important to never talk down to readers or act like you’re above the problem you’re attempting to help them solve.
 An effective Guide post displays a masterful understanding of empathy.

 In both of the Zen Habits examples I mentioned previously, Leo mentioned his own journey toward the results the posts were designed to teach.

 Although honesty and transparency are always important regardless of the blog type, they’re of paramount importance to the Guide.